ssrithw/SignBridge-cnntests/README.md

 Use `cd docs` followed by `sphinx-build -b html source build/html` to build the documentation on your machine.

+Navigate to docs/build and select a html file to view it.

 ## todo
 * let users switch mic and cam off if needed
 * fix error.html